cameronneylon/barcelona-declaration-website/content/translations.md

 {{< rawhtml >}}
 <hr class="small">
 {{< /rawhtml >}}
-The official text of the Barcelona Declaration is in [English](/downloads/BarcelonaDeclaration.pdf), but the Declaration has also been translated in the following languages:'.
+The official text of the Barcelona Declaration is in {{< translation "/downloads/BarcelonaDeclaration.pdf" "English" >}}, but the Declaration has also been translated in the following languages:'.

 * {{< translation "/downloads/barcelonadeclaration_espanõl.pdf" "Español" >}}
 * {{< translation "/downloads/barcelonadeclaration_français.pdf"  Français >}}